FredericFerriere/metaheuristics_assignment/shiftedGriewank/README.md

 Optimum found: -180 (known optimum -180)

-number of function evaluations: 27
+number of function evaluations: 1001

-computational Time: 9.89 s
+computational Time: 5.02 s

 convergence curve

 ![](convergenceCurve_dim_500.png)

+### Calculating the number of function evaluations

+The algorithm provides the number of iterations.
+The number of function evaluations is:
+(1 + 2 * dimension) * numberIterations
+since for each iteration and each dimension, gradient is numerically approximated.